Dr. Tiab Medical Office

 Every time your child gets an immunization from their health care provider, you need to update the Health Department.
 Your health care provider’s office does not report these records for you.
 (Public Health – Halton Health Region).

-At River Glen Medical Centre, your family doctor will update your child immunization card as well as his/her file at the electronic records.
+Your family doctor will update your child immunization card as well as his/her file at the electronic records.

 There are a number of ways to update your immunization record at Public Health Region when needed.
 Please find out about this at:

 The following individuals are eligible and recommended for the publicly funded influenza vaccine in Ontario (provided that they have no contraindications to the vaccine):

 - All individuals aged 6 months or older who live, work or attend school in Ontario